Pshaw397/CC_AWS/README.md

 15. Select that file as your security group key pair
 16. Finish instance creation

+## Creating a DB instance
+Progress to the security group stage as in the previous steps, then:
+1. Set ssh port source to `My IP`
+2. Create a new rule, and set Port Range to `27017`, and set the source to: `Anywhere`
+3. Create 1 more rule, setting the Type to `HTTP`, and set the source to `Anywhere`

 ## Starting the node application with your EC2 Instance
 1. After creating your EC2 instance, copy the app folder to the virtual machine, to do this use: `scp -i [.pem file] -r [app location path] ubuntu@[remote client]:[remote location path]` This will copy the files over, make sure to be in your ssh folder when you run this.
 2. Run a provision file containing the commands required to install nodejs, this will contain the following commands: